- Intensive Professional Program in French Cuisine or French Pastry

 I have no previous experience in cooking / pastry / bread baking, can I still apply ?

-Previous experience in the field is not required to apply for the Intensive Professional Programs program, as these trainings are geared towards beginners.
+Previous experience in the field is not required to apply for the Intensive Professional Programs, as this training is geared towards beginners.
 However some exposure to the industry can be helpful to get an idea of what it means to work in the sector and to make sure that the candidate is making a sound decision.

 Our Advanced Professional Programs are specifically designed for experienced candidates.